metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

     passing them to the filter command.
 Newline characters between wide characters are deleted, and other newline characters are replaced with spaces.

+- **--blockmatch**

+    Normally, the area matching the specified search pattern is sent to the external command.
+If this option is specified, not the matched area but the entire block containing it will be processed.

+    For example, to send lines containing the pattern `foo` to the external command, you need to specify the pattern which matches to entire line:

+        greple -Mtee cat -n -- '^.*foo.*\n'

+    But with the **--blockmatch** option, it can be done as simply as
+    follows:

+        greple -Mtee cat -n -- foo

+    With **--blockmatch** option, this module behave more like [teip(1)](http://man.he.net/man1/teip)'s **-g** option.

 # WHY DO NOT USE TEIP